opsd-io/terraform-module-template/examples/example_of_use/README.md

 # Example title

+Before you start, you need to install Azure CLI according to the official [documentation](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).

+Use the `az login` command to login to your Azure subscription.

-To start working with the module, you need to initialize terraform.
+Next, to start working with the module, you need to initialize terraform.

 ```shell
 terraform init